Hard cider is part of Maine’s heritage, and a new Belfast bar is betting on its renewed a-peel.

 Photography by Erin Little

 Five years ago, Maine’s hard cider revival was in its infancy.
 Today, the state (and the Northeast) boasts such an abundance and range of ciders that a new Belfast bar pours almost nothing but.
-As far as owners Khris and Lizzie Hogg know, the rathskeller they opened this spring, Perennial Cider Bar + Farm Kitchen, was New England’s first contemporary cider bar — and its only, until Portland’s Cider House opened in August.
-Their menu of draughts, bottles, and flights includes ciders made with foraged apples, aperitif ciders, barrel-aged ciders, and more.
+As far as owner Khris Hogg knows, the rathskeller he opened this spring, Perennial Cider Bar + Farm Kitchen, was New England’s first contemporary cider bar — and its only, until Portland’s Cider House opened in August.
+The menu of draughts, bottles, and flights includes ciders made with foraged apples, aperitif ciders, barrel-aged ciders, and more.

-In 2016, the couple was living in Washington State and looking to move someplace with cheap farmland.
+In 2016, Hogg and his wife, Lizzie, were living in Washington State and looking to move someplace with affordable farmland.
 When they spotted a listing for a 28-acre homestead in Swanville, they bought the place without ever visiting.
-After moving to what the Hoggs have dubbed Sight Unseen Farm, Khris attended the Maine Organic Farmers and Gardeners Association’s annual Apple Camp, a woodsy summit of orchardists and apple enthusiasts tasting ciders, swapping directions to forgotten orchards, and trading tips about fungal duff.
+After moving to what the Hoggs have dubbed Sight Unseen Woods, Khris attended the Maine Organic Farmers and Gardeners Association’s annual Apple Camp, a woodsy summit of orchardists and apple enthusiasts tasting ciders, swapping directions to forgotten orchards, and trading tips about fungal duff.

 He was hooked.
-So this past April, Khris and Lizzie opened Perennial in a cozy cellar on Belfast’s Main Street.
-One wall is rough-hewn granite slabs with crannies that the Hoggs fill with votive candles.
+So this past April, he opened Perennial in a cozy cellar on Belfast’s Main Street.
+One wall is rough-hewn granite slabs with crannies filled with votive candles.
 On another hang naturalistic prints of apple varieties, each shown whole and then cross-sectioned.
 A copper-top bar fills most of the room.

-Tomato galette with asparagus and roasted-eggplant puree; deviled eggs with pea puree; two pintxos plates, with cured pork shoulder and with golden beets; meat and cheese board; tomatoes with daylily petals, smoked eggplant, and radicchio.
+Tomato galette with fermented asparagus and roasted-eggplant puree; deviled eggs with pea puree; two pintxos plates, with cured pork shoulder and with golden beets; meat and cheese board; tomatoes with daylily petals, smoked eggplant, radicchio, and birch-syrup vinaigrette.

-From behind that bar, the Hoggs dispense some two dozen ciders and, if you’re up for it, an almost evangelical dose of cider education.
+From behind that bar, Hogg dispenses some two dozen ciders and, if you’re up for it, an almost evangelical dose of cider education.
 From Portersfield Cider, in Pownal, comes a knockout Original Dry with seedling apples.
-Fruit trees are usually grown from grafted stems, not seeds, the Hoggs will tell you, to prevent genetic variation and propagate established varietals.
+Fruit trees are usually grown from grafted stems, not seeds, Hogg will tell you, to prevent genetic variation and propagate established varietals.
 Seedling apples, by contrast, often aren’t great for eating but can produce yummy, complex ciders.
 Bent Bough Cider, in Newburgh, uses foraged apples, found easily in Maine, to produce a tannic, red-winey cider.
 High Ridge Farm, in Montville, makes a cider that’s unfiltered and still — that is, not effervescent, so no bubbles get in the way of the bright and melony taste of the fruit.

 84 Main St., Belfast.
 207-808-1083.